d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-dog.md

-# Get Started with Kaggle Competition: Dog Breed Identification (ImageNet Dogs)
+# Dog Breed Identification (ImageNet Dogs) on Kaggle

 In this section, we will tackle the dog breed identification challenge in the Kaggle Competition.
 The competition’s web address is